-Broadly speaking, it covers anything between 1950 and 1999.
-The content primarily deals with the USA, UK, and Australia, but you’ll find something from everywhere here.
+Broadly speaking, the content primarily deals with the USA, UK, and Australia, but you’ll find something from everywhere here.

 Who are you?
 Why do you do this?

-I maintain this site because I love all these things and believe they should be preserved for all to see and share – it’s my hobby and a fascination of mine, and the way I see it – it needed to be done.
+My name is David and I maintain Nostalgia Central because I love all these things and believe they should be preserved for all to remember, see and share – it’s my hobby and a fascination of mine, and the way I see it – it needed to be done.

 Someone had to take all of the things that made life worth living and put them all in one place; TV, movies, toys, food, fashion, and music.
 And more importantly, the memories.